LucasStarlingdePaulaSalles/hyper-distributor/README.md

 ```

 ### Verbose
-Activates verbose execution mode
+Activates verbose execution mode.
 ```
 pyqif --verbose
 ```

 ### Latex
 Switches output type to latex.
-The latex code format is appropriate for markdown documents that `$$` as math block dellimiters.
+The latex code format is appropriate for markdown documents that use `$$` as math block dellimiters.
 ```
-pyqif -l
+pyqif --latex
 ```

 ## Examples